Skip to main content

 Approving WIP transactions

-5. Select all the transactions you would like to approve by using the check boxes on the left.
+3. Select all the transactions you would like to approve using the checkboxes on the left.

-7. Individual transactions can also be approved by hovering over the end of the transaction row, clicking the ellipses and then selecting Approve from the row action menu.
+5. Individual transactions can also be approved from the row action menu:

 Security Matrix: Default Permissions